telerik/blazor-docs/components/gauge-radial/ranges.md

 The `RangeDistance` (`double`) parameter controls the distance from the range indicators to the ticks.

->caption Use the RangeDistance parameter to provide the from the range indicators to the ticks.
+>caption Use the RangeDistance parameter to provide the desired distance from the range indicators to the ticks.
 The result from the code snippet below.

 ![Range Distance](images/range-distance.png)